ArchAngel776/NodEvil/README.md

 ### Server

-Basic class - create server instance, contain information as: Http version, port number, SSL paths, Database configuration.
+Basic class - create server instance, contain informations as: Http version, port number, SSL paths, Database configuration.
 Is responsible for server core work.

+### Router

+Define URLs map - instance of all trace of your server.
+Contain informations about GET and POST requests.
+Is responsible for directing client to right controllers and actions